 The Sandvik additive advantage

-With 150 years in the metal industry, few understand additive manufacturing like Sandvik.
+With more than 160 years in the metal industry, few understand additive manufacturing like Sandvik.
 Metallurgy runs through every step of additive manufacturing.
 It also happens to be our specialty.
 As world-leading manufacturers of gas-atomized powders and leading experts in post processing methods, we master every step of the AM value chain.

 Our process leaves nothing to chance, from R&D to component and material selection, design, AM-process optimization, and quality control.
 With Sandvik, your power to transform is unlimited.
 In fact, you can reinvent the wheel – over and over again.